tchajed/games-night/one-night-werewolf.md

 7. Troublemaker: (can choose to) exchange two other player's cards
 8. Drunk: exchange with the center (doesn't see it)
 9. Insomniac: views her own final card
-10. Hunter: (doesn't wake up) whomever he points to also dies
+10. Hunter: (doesn't wake up) if he dies, whomever he points to also dies
 11. Villager: (doesn't wake up) no special powers

 ## Day

 Say whatever you want.
-Don't show your card.
+Don't show or look at your card.
 Vote when time's up (usually 5-10 minutes).